SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsection{SL-Tracer}

-SL-Tracer is designed to identify and localize fail-slow failures across both computation and communication resources.
+SL-Tracer is designed to identify and localize the root cause fail-slow failures.
 It follows a detection–construction–analysis pipeline.
-First, core-level detection and link-level detection are performed to identify potential fail-slow candidates at different stages of the system.
-These candidates, together with the workload’s communication dependency graph and the hardware topology, are integrated in the multi-level graph construction stage.
-The resulting graph captures both structural relationships and performance anomalies.
+First, core-level detection and link-level detection are performed to identify potential fail-slow candidates.
+These candidates, together with workload’s communication dependency graph and the hardware topology, are integrated together to construct multi-level communication graph (MCG).
 Finally, the FailRank algorithm operates on this graph to quantify the likelihood of each candidate being the root cause, providing a ranked explanation of fail-slow components.